maxpfandl/SpotifyPlexSync/README.md

         "ClientSecret": "spotify secret"
     },
     "Sync": [
-        "playlistid|playlistdescription (only used for this json, not used as title)" ],
+        "playlistid|playlistdescription (only used for this json, not used as title)", "playlistid2|playlistdescription (only used for this json, not used as title)" ],
     "Prefix": "Spotify - :will used as prefix for the synced playlist", "LogUnmatched": "true|false: logs unmatched tracks to unmatched_yyyy-MM-dd.log"